BlackWhiteYoshi/SVG-Path-Editor/README.md

 - site.css
 - site.js

 The html and css file are written directly without any extra tooling.
-The js file however is produced using *webpack*.
+The js file however is produced using *rspack*.
 The files for generating the js file are located in the "/Dev/JS/" folder.